MadIceTea/meme-repository/README.md

 I was once upon a time asked to make a shareable repository of all my memes.
 So why not?
 Let's give this a try.

 ## Evolution: Part 1
-In and around July of 2019, around the time I was graduating from University -- @Lord-Zukofound my meme stash and decided he would make good use of GitHub's pull request feature to suggest new memes for the repository.
+In and around July of 2019, around the time I was graduating from University -- @Lord-Zuko found my meme stash and decided he would make good use of GitHub's pull request feature to suggest new memes for the repository.

 I would like to stress that this is the most encouraged way (then and more so, now) to suggest new memes for the upcoming site.
 But I'm getting ahead of myself.